Brandonflex/Brandonflex/README.md

 📌 Passionate about crafting intuitive UIs, seamless user experiences, and poetic digital storytelling.
 🎨 Blending design and code to create projects that are both functional and aesthetic.

-🔹 What I’m Working On
+🔹 What I’m Working On;
 A poetic blog documenting my 2024 journey in Angular 🌿 Portfolio projects showcasing UX/UI and frontend mastery 🎨 Experimenting with storytelling through interactive web experiences 📖